meganenglert/CISC275/index.md

 - Fork my Jeopardy repository and begin to modify it with some features not shown in Dr. Bart's video - such as drop down menus and more Bootstrap elements
 - Improve my skills with unit testing using the completed TA trainer repository that Dr. Bart provided - aim for 100% code coverage

+## Final Submission:
+- I'd really like to get my task management app working and deployed within the next few weeks!
+I'm planning to create that from scratch.